Catherine Zeta-Jones: Early life and initial stage career

-Catherine Zeta Jones was born on 25 September 1969 in Swansea, Wales, to David Jones, the owner of a candy factory, and his wife Patricia (née Fair), a seamstress.
+Catherine Zeta-Jones was born on 25 September 1969 in Swansea, South Wales, to David Jones, the owner of a sweet factory, and his wife Patricia (née Fair), a seamstress.
 Her father is Welsh and her mother is of Irish Catholic descent.
 She was named after her grandmothers, Zeta Jones (derived from the name of a ship that her great-grandfather sailed on) and Catherine Fair.
 She has an older brother, David, and a younger brother, Lyndon, who worked as a sales representative before venturing into film production.
-She was raised in the Mumbles district of Swansea.
+She was born and raised in Treboeth area of Swansea before moving to the Mumbles area of the city after her parents' bingo win of £100,000.
 Because Zeta-Jones was a hyperactive child, her mother sent her to the Hazel Johnson School of Dance when she was four years old.
 She was educated at Dumbarton House School, a private school in Swansea.
-The family came from a modest background, but their fortunes improved when they won £100,000 in a bingo competition, thus enabling them to pay for their daughter's dance and ballet lessons.
+The family came from a modest background, but their fortunes improved with their bingo win, thus enabling them to pay for their daughter's dance and ballet lessons.